SiliconLabs/wiseconnect/examples/snippets/ble/ble_longrange_2mbps/readme.md

 - Build the application in Studio.
 - Flash, run and debug the application.
+    > **Note:**  The provided mobile screenshots are from the 2.8.1 version of the Simplicity Connect App(formerly EFR Connect App), it is recommended to use the latest version.

 Follow the steps for successful execution of the application: